SC introduces first Pak e-court system

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Chief Justice of Pakistan (CJP), Justice Asif Saeed Khan Khosa, on Monday said provision of cheap, timely justice to people was their constitutional obligation and asked lawyers to extend their maximum cooperation to courts for deciding cases on time.
+ISLAMABAD: Chief Justice of Pakistan (CJP) Justice Asif Saeed Khan Khosa Monday said provision of cheap, timely justice to people was their constitutional obligation and asked lawyers to extend their maximum cooperation to courts for deciding cases on time.

 The other members of the bench were Justice Sardar Tariq Masood and Justice Mazhar Alam Khan Miankhel.